gumaerc-testorg/15.071-spring-2017/content/pages/logistic-regression/assignment-3/_index.md

 SongsLog1 = glm(Top10 ~ ., data=SongsTrain, family=binomial)

-Looking at the stars on the summary(SongsLog1) output, we can see that 20 variables have at least one star next to the p-values, which represents significance at the 5% level.

-CheckShow Answer

 ## Problem 2.3 - Creating Our Prediction Model

 Let's now think about the variables in our dataset related to the confidence of the time signature, key, and tempo (timesignature\_confidence, key\_confidence, and tempo\_confidence).
 Our model seems to indicate that these confidence variables are significant (rather than the variables timesignature, key, and tempo themselves).
 What does the model suggest?

-Exercise 5

-&nbsp;The lower our confidence about time signature, key and tempo, the more likely the song is to be in the Top 10&nbsp;
+ The lower our confidence about time signature, key and tempo, the more likely the song is to be in the Top 10

-&nbsp;The higher our confidence about time signature, key and tempo, the more likely the song is to be in the Top 10&nbsp;
+ The higher our confidence about time signature, key and tempo, the more likely the song is to be in the Top 10

-Explanation

-If you look at the output summary(SongsLog1), where SongsLog1 is the name of your logistic regression model, you can see that the coefficient estimates for the confidence variables (timesignature\_confidence, key\_confidence, and tempo\_confidence) are positive.
-This means that higher confidence leads to a higher predicted probability of a Top 10 hit.

-CheckShow Answer

 ## Problem 2.4 - Creating Our Prediction Model

 In general, if the confidence is low for the time signature, tempo, and key, then the song is more likely to be complex.
 What does our model suggest in terms of complexity?

-Exercise 6

-&nbsp;Mainstream listeners tend to prefer more complex songs&nbsp;
+ Mainstream listeners tend to prefer more complex songs

-&nbsp;Mainstream listeners tend to prefer less complex songs&nbsp;
+ Mainstream listeners tend to prefer less complex songs

-Explanation

-Since the coefficient values for timesignature\_confidence, tempo\_confidence, and key\_confidence are all positive, lower confidence leads to a lower predicted probability of a song being a hit.
-So mainstream listeners tend to prefer less complex songs.

-CheckShow Answer

 ## Problem 2.5 - Creating Our Prediction Model